chijuzipi/CSP_Evaluation/README.md

 2. selenium
   install selenium : pip install selenium

-## Brief steps
+## Brief steps of how the script runs

-1. crawl Alexa top sites and save it to archive folder
+1. crawl Alexa top 500 sites and save it to archive folder

-2. configure your firefox browser to have at least two profiles, one with proxy another without it.
-Correlate the id of the profile in the "config" file

-3. specify the log file name and path to be saved

-4. run the firefox-driver script: python firefox-dirver.py config
+2. load url from the url list

+3. upon successful loading the webpage, screen save to local

-5. collect the screenshots images for differences processing, using the ImageAnalyzer module
+4. collect the screenshots images for differences processing, using the ImageAnalyzer.py